Kęstutis Navickas

 Kęstutis Navickas (born January 13, 1984) is a badminton player from Lithuania.
 He competed at the 2008 Olympic Games in Beijing, China.
 Navickas was the bronze medalist at the 2015 Baku European Games in the men's singles event.
 Currently Navickas serves as Head of Coaches Council in Lithuanian Badminton Federation.
+His is as of March 2022 the Singles Head Coach for the French Badminton.

-Kestutis Navickas played in the German club TV Refrath from 2005-2006 after that he change to the team of Gifhon.
+Navickas played in the German club TV Refrath from 2005-2006 after that he change to the team of Gifhon.

 He won the Lithuanian National Badminton Championships in 2004, 2005, 2007 and 2008.
 He competed at the 2006 IBF World Championships and lost in the second round against Taufik Hidayat.

+In 2025 Kęstutis Navickas won BEC Award for Coach of the Year.